sdmans/shopping-app/README.md

 Currently in the planning phase for this new project

 **Goals**
-To create an app that lets users list items they need in case other group users happen to be able to pick them up.
+To create an app that lets users list items they need in case other group users happen to be able to pick them up!

 **Features**
 - Create a list of items for a shopping list that users can modify